 The Physical Plant is committed to assisting the University in its goal of sustainability, which includes UP's Climate Action Plan calling for carbon neutrality by the year 2040.
-We have partnered with Sightlines to annually measure the University's carbon footprint by providing essential information relating to Scope 1, 2, and 3 emissions.
 The Physical Plant is an integral member of the Presidential Advisory Committee on Sustainability (PACOS), working closely with the committee in carrying out sustainable objectives.

 Our tangible actions include:

 Adoption of an energy-efficient appliance procurement policy requiring purchase of Energy Star certified products in all areas for which such a rating exists.

 Purchasing a portion of our electricity from renewable sources:

 Approximately 30% of our power comes from low-carbon hydroelectric sources.